We believe collaboration is key to raising the bar on industry standards, working conditions and issue remediation

 We believe that as an industry we must improve standards, monitor working conditions and provide sustained remediation.
 However, this can’t be done without increased collaboration across a wide range of stakeholders.

-In our last FY14/15 , we issued a call to action to increase the robustness of the compliance ecosystem in our industry by aligning codes of conduct, compliance protocols and transparency around remediation.
+In our FY14/15, we issued a call to action to align codes of conduct, compliance protocols and transparency around remediation to drive increased compliance across the entire industry.

 Today, we are working with a wide range of partners, including our suppliers, other businesses, governments, multi-stakeholder organizations, unions, civil society organizations and others to address risks and to strengthen the resiliency and capability of our supply chain.